What is a Flowchart, and Why Is It Important?

 Decision Making

-The decision symbol, usually represented as a diamond shape, illustrates the point in a process where a choice must be made.
+The decision symbol, usually a diamond shape, illustrates where a choice must be made.
 The operation typically involves a yes/no decision or true/false.
 The path of program flow can change depending on the choice made by a user or an automation process.

 Input/Output